seungeunrho/minimalRL/README.md

 # minimalRL-pytorch

-Learn and practice basic RL algorithms with minimal lines of codes!
+Implementations of basic RL algorithms with minimal lines of codes!
 (PyTorch based)

 Every environment is fixed to "CartPole-v1" from OpenAI GYM.

-You can just focus on the implementations of various algorithms.
+You can just focus on the implementations.